orbingol/cmake-modules/README.md

 )
 ```

+### findACIS Components

 It is also possible to find _3D ACIS-HOOPS Bridge_ by adding a `COMPONENTS` argument to `find_package`.
 It will be automatically added to `ACIS_LINK_LIBRARIES` variable:

 ```
 find_package ( ACIS COMPONENTS HBRIDGE REQUIRED )
 ```

+The other components that can be discovered by this CMake find module are

+* Precise Hidden Line Removal V5 - `PHLV5`
+* Defeaturing - `DEFEATURE`
+* Advanced Deformable Modeling - `ADMHUSK`

 ## License